swiftlang/swift-org-website/_posts/2019-02-06-sourcekitd-stress-tester.md

 #### Filing reports for issues found by the stress tester

-When the stress tester detects an issue it reports details about the failure in Xcode's build log, or in the swift build invocation's command-line ouput.
+When the stress tester detects an issue it reports details about the failure in Xcode's build log, or in the swift build invocation's command-line output.
 A typical issue will look something like the below, found when stress testing the SwiftSyntax project:

 <pre>
 Detected unexpected failure: Sourcekitd crashed